 The Government of Alberta uses a competitive process to hire public service employees.
 Our goal is to attract and recruit diverse talent, from within and outside the Alberta Public Service, in order for us to deliver quality programs and services to Albertans.

 Our Recruitment Principles form the foundation for our hiring process.

 Through collaborative and innovative recruitment strategies, managers and human resource professionals work together to build a professional public service workforce that reflects the qualities and differences of the broader population it serves.

 The following 5 principles are in line with the Public Service Act which outlines how we fill positions and select the most suitable applicant, giving preference wherever possible to in-service applicants.

-- Staffing is a partnership.
+- Recruitment is a partnership.

-- Staffing is efficient, effective and fair.
+- Recruitment is efficient, effective, fair and inclusive.

 - Processes and practices are conducted with respect, accountability, integrity, and excellence.